Senior Gear Editor

 If it’s any surprise that Vuori dominated the hybrid/casual category in our board shorts review, it shouldn’t be.
 They have made a well-deserved name for themselves as creators of some of the comfiest clothes in the business, with coastal California styling, to boot.
 The Banks Shorts are less “board shorts” than they are incredible do-anything adventure shorts.
 These comfy, stretchy shorts from Vuori deliver all-day comfort and make a great wear for all-around water activities.

-The Banks come with a slimmer fit than the Axis from Xcel, our budget choice for elastic-waist hybrids (see below), making them a bit more of a fashionable choice for around town, a night out at the hotel bar, networking at surf events, and the like (at least in our book).
+The Banks come with a slimmer fit than the Axis from Xcel, our budget choice for elastic-waist board shorts (see below), making them a bit more of a fashionable choice for around town, a night out at the hotel bar, networking at surf events, and the like (at least in our book).
 That is, unless “town” is the Pupukea Foodland, in which case a pair of Florence Marine X Standard Issue Elastic Shorts might give you a bit more street cred.
-They’re also available in a ton of different colors and a couple of different lengths (5-inch and 7-inch).
+They’re also available in a ton of different colors.

 A zippered pocket at the waist gives them solid surf-ready chops — despite the lack of a key cord, the zipper is secure.
 And if you’re really going out in big enough surf that would make you worried about the zipper, the elastic waist will probably have you reaching for a pair of performance boardies first.